iotauth/iotauth/entity/python/README.md

 ## Configuration (`pyproject.toml`)

 This project uses a `pyproject.toml` file at its root.
-This is the modern standard for configuring Python projects (replacing older formats like `setup.py` or `requirements.txt`).
-It contains build system requirements, package metadata, and tool configurations (like Ruff).
+This is the modern standard for configuring Python projects, replacing older formats like `setup.py` or `requirements.txt`.
+It contains build system requirements, package metadata, and tool configurations like Ruff.
 If you are new to TOML, you can read the official quick-start guide and specification at [toml.io](https://toml.io/en/).

 ## Installation and Running